 Obviously, a flour sifter—basically a cup with a strainer at the base—is ideal for doing the job, but if you don't have one of those you can use a strainer.
 Hold a fine-mesh strainer over a bowl, add the flour to the strainer, and gently tap the side repeatedly until all of the flour has gone through into the bowl.
 You may need to help the last little bit get through the holes—just move it around with a spoon.

 Whether the flour is sifted or not, the most important quality in the flour you use in any recipe is that it is accurately measured.
 It doesn't matter if the flour is fluffy if you have added too much or too little of it.
 In most baking recipes, inaccurate flour measurement will ruin the recipe.

-There are correct and incorrect ways of measuring flour when adding to a recipe.
-For best results every time, you need to spoon the flour directly into the measuring cup, mounding it on top, and then leveling it off with the side of a knife.
+There are incorrect and correct ways of measuring flour when adding to a recipe.
+For best results every time, you need to spoon the flour directly into the measuring cup, mound it on top, and then level it off with the side of a knife.
 No scooping, tapping, or packing down!